New Jersey Truck Accident Lawyer

 Because commercial trucks pose increased risks of causing accidents, as well as serious and fatal injuries, the federal government has an interest in regulating them for the benefit of public safety.
 In the U.S. today, the trucking industry is subject to numerous state and federal regulations that address issues ranging from the regular inspection and maintenance of rigs to the truckers who operate them.

 Bendit Weinstock, P.A. is a proven New Jersey law firm that has been fighting for clients throughout the state since 1957.
 Over the years, our personal injury attorneys have leveraged decades of collective experience to protect the rights of victims harmed in all types of preventable accidents, including truck accidents involving tractor-trailers and other commercial vehicles.
-If you would like to discuss a potential case with a member of our team, call (973) 718-9868 or contact us online for a FREE consultation.

 Examples of Trucking Safety Regulations